 Posting the statement in QuickBooks Online, Xero, and Sage Intacct

-With a clean extracted spreadsheet — one row per transaction, Cardmember column populated from the per-cardmember section header, FX fields broken out where present, descriptions cleaned of Membership Rewards categorization — the posting workflow runs the same way each cycle in each of the three systems most small-business teams are using.
+With a clean extracted spreadsheet — one row per transaction, Cardmember column populated from the per-cardmember section header, FX fields broken out where present, descriptions cleaned of Membership Rewards categorization — the posting workflow follows the clearing-account model above.
+Transactions post through the cycle, the payment to AmEx posts at the parent level when it lands, and the parent account should net to zero after the cycle closes.

 Extract invoice data to Excel with natural language prompts